InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents

-To ensure that each goal is precise and unambiguous, we implemented a meticulous validation pipeline combining LLM feedback with human review.
-First, we extracted the schema of each CSV table by iterating over its DataFrame columns and recording key metadata.
-Second, we leveraged LLM to evaluate and refine the goal along three axes: alignment with the table, feasibility of execution, and clarity of formulation.
-After that, to prevent model hallucinations and errors, we conducted a manual check of all refined goals.
+\paragraph{Step 1: Goal Refinement.} To ensure that each goal is precise and unambiguous, we implemented a meticulous validation pipeline combining LLM feedback with human review.
+First, given a table $T_i$, we extract its schema $\mathcal{S}_i$ (e.g., column names, data types, and basic statistics).
+Then, an LLM refines the initial goal based on the schema: